Skip to main content

 • When you create a Login.gov account, you consent to share personally identifiable information (PII).
 The information that you need to share depends on the request of the partner agency.

-• Identity proofing requires more sensitive information such as a social security number, address, phone number, and U.S. based state ID or driver’s license.
+• Identity proofing requires more sensitive information such as a social security number, address, phone number, and U.S.-based state ID or driver’s license.
+A self-photograph is needed in cases where partners require verification through biometric comparison as further proof of your identity.
+Biometric comparison involves comparing your self-photograph to the portrait on your government-issued ID card.

 • When completing identity proofing in person at the United State Postal Service (USPS) Office, we share your validated name and address with USPS so that clerks can confirm your identity in person.